It’s hard to define charisma because different people have various opinions.

-If you are at a bar or some kind of event, that is not hosted by someone, in particular, you can ask: “What brought you here?”
+If you are at a bar or some event that someone, in particular, did not host, you can ask: “What brought you here?”

-Challenge your prejudices- We all have heard the phrase: “Don’t judge the book by its cover”.
+Challenge your prejudices- We all have heard the phrase: “Don’t judge the book by its cover.”
 Well, we do.
 We make snap judgments about the people we meet.
 We have formed this ability from our ancestors.

 Good eye contact is crucial.

 Profound eye contact can have a powerful impact on people.